rodenberg/configurator/README.md

 *   Supports any number of configuration objects
+    * Each object in the list overrides the previous value

 *   Supports overriding via environment variables
+    * When using environment variables, the environment variable will always take precedence over all other configs

 ### Create a configuration object using two dictionaries